Yaroster/skoomaDen.me/src/content/blog/Politics of Palace Dramas China Film Industry.md

 However, these regulations are not without controversy.
 Some creators argue that decency laws stifle bold storytelling, forcing writers and directors to self-censor.
 Others point to the unintended consequences of overly restrictive measures, such as the abrupt removal of successful shows like *Story of Yanxi Palace*.
 Despite these challenges, the system has undeniably produced a robust and competitive industry capable of rivaling Hollywood in scale and ambition.

-> "Decency laws are not just tools of control but instruments of industrial strategy, shaping the future of China’s creative economy."
+> <mark>"Decency laws are not just tools of control but instruments of industrial strategy, shaping the future of China’s creative economy."</mark>

 ![](image-224.png)